Ukraine immediately struck 5 areas of concentration of the Russian army — online.ua

-Over the past 24 hours, Ukrainian aviation, missile forces, and artillery have successfully attacked 5 areas of concentration of personnel, weapons, and military equipment, two command posts, an ammunition depot, and two artillery pieces of the Russian occupiers.
+According to the General Staff of the Armed Forces of Ukraine, on July 31, aviation, missile troops, and artillery of the Defense Forces of Ukraine successfully attacked five areas of concentration of personnel, weapons, and military equipment, and two artillery pieces of the Russian invaders.

 Points of attention

-- Details from the General Staff of the Armed Forces of Ukraine reveal the intensity of Russian airstrikes, guided bomb attacks, and the usage of multiple rocket launcher systems and kamikaze drones.
+- The General Staff of the Armed Forces of Ukraine reveals the extent of Russian occupiers' airstrikes and new attacks using drones and rocket launcher systems.

-- The statistics demonstrate the ongoing challenges and aggression faced by Ukraine in the 1252nd day of Russia's full-scale war against the country.
+- The ongoing conflict between Ukraine and Russia continues, with both sides engaging in military actions and strategic maneuvers.

-According to the General Staff of the Armed Forces of Ukraine, on July 28, the Russian invaders carried out 90 airstrikes and dropped 149 guided bombs.
+According to the General Staff of the Armed Forces of Ukraine, over the past 24 hours, the Russian occupiers have carried out 57 airstrikes and dropped 127 guided bombs.

-Moreover, the enemy carried out 5,922 attacks, including 61 from multiple rocket launcher systems, and used 3,859 kamikaze drones for attacks.
+Moreover, it is indicated that the enemy carried out 5,835 attacks, including 126 from multiple rocket launcher systems, and used 4,098 kamikaze drones for new attacks.

 More on the topic